Derbyshire boy's racist group included terrorism plot member

 He was given a two-year youth referral order on Thursday.

-He pleaded guilty in June to disseminating a terrorist publication called the Anarchy Cookbook Version 2000, disseminating a terrorist publication, and encouraging terrorism.
+The teenager, who was been diagnosed with autism spectrum disorder and attention deficit hyperactivity disorder, pleaded guilty in June to disseminating a terrorist publication called the Anarchy Cookbook Version 2000, disseminating a terrorist publication, and encouraging terrorism.

-The 16-year-old downloaded a video of the Christchurch mosque attacks in New Zealand, and also has previous convictions for hate crimes, including threatening to blow up a mosque in January 2020.
+He downloaded a video of the Christchurch mosque attacks in New Zealand, and also has previous convictions for hate crimes, including threatening to blow up a mosque in January 2020.

-In a previous hearing he told the court he did not hold the views any more, with his defence counsel saying he had been "manipulated" and "appears to have spent a concerning amount of time online".

 Chief magistrate Paul Goldspring said the boy - who also received a three-year criminal behaviour order - had shown "seemingly entrenched views".